MarkE16/LaunchDarklyCLI/README.md

 # Launch Darkly CLI
-The un-official command line tool for Launch Darkly.
+The un-official command line tool for Launch Darkly. |

-v0.0.1
+ **v0.0.1**
+---

+### ONLY SUPPORTS MACOS AT THIS TIME
+In the future, this tool will be supported to more operating systems, but for now you can only use this tool on a Mac, apologies.

+*Want to make this project available for more people?
+Contribute!*

+---

 ### Table of Contents